juliasilge/opioids/analysis_for_paper.md

 ![Controlled substance prescriptions by schedule](figure/schedule-1.png)

-This looks pretty flat, but let's fit some models.
+Schedule IV drugs accounted for the most doses prescribed, with Schedule II close behind, and both look like they are decreasing in prescribing prevalence.
+Let's fit some models.

 ```r